-- Grantees who need to make minor adjustments to their approved budgets can do so by consulting with Christina Larson, Ph.D., Andrew W. Mellon Fellow in Academic Engagement.
+- Grantees who need to make minor adjustments to their approved budgets can do so by consulting with the Coordinator of the CREATE Grants Program.

-- An adjustment of expenses that exceeds 25 percent of the total budget requires approval by PIs Jill Deupi (Beaux Arts Director and Chief Curator, Lowe Art Museum) and Chuck Eckman (Dean of Libraries).
+- An adjustment of expenses that exceeds 25 percent of the total budget requires approval by Dr. Jill Deupi (Beaux Arts Director and Chief Curator, Lowe Art Museum) and Dr. Chuck Eckman (Dean of Libraries).

 CREATE awardees are required to submit a final report to the CREATE subcommittee within 60 days of the funded project’s completion date.
 This report must include:

 - A detailed summary of all relevant activities performed during the period of the award

 - A review of goals and objectives attained, including qualitative and quantitative data

 - A summary of the project’s impact on UMLLAM’s collections, including a final checklist